Remodel Your Homes Interior or Exterior

 Replace Shutters or Windows

 Generic-style fixed / non-functional shutters are often unattractive.
-There are many stylish shutters available today including country and mid-century modern styles that can enhance a home’s curb appeal.
+Many stylish shutters available today including country and mid-century modern styles that can enhance a home’s curb appeal.
 Use shutter styles that complement the home’s exterior architecture.
-Consider enlarging your windows, adding a bay or picture window, or simply changing the size and shape of your existing windows to add dimension to your exterior and more light to the interior of your home.
+Enlarge your windows, adding a bay or picture window, or simply change the size and shape of your existing windows to add dimension to your exterior and more light to the interior of your home.

 Install Fiber Cement Siding

-Improve your home’s appearance both now and for the future, replace your existing siding with fiber cement.
+Replace your existing siding with fiber cement to improve your home’s appearance.
 Fiber cement siding is a versatile material available in multiple styles and colors.
 It’s exceptionally durable and low maintenance.